Jada Pinkett Smith Regrets Dating Will Smith While He Was Married: I Should Have 'Fell Back'

 The actress, 46, sat down with Sheree Fletcher to have an honest and open conversation about the difficult times they faced trying to become a blended family.
-Pinkett Smith started dating the actor while he still was married to Fletcher, who he shared a 3-year-year old son, Trey, with at the time.
-The Girls Trip actress and Smith have been married for 20 years.
+Pinkett Smith started dating the actor while he was still married to Fletcher, with whom he shared a 3-year-old son, Trey, at the time.
+The Girls Trip actress and Smith have since been married for 20 years.

 “Because I did not understand marriage, I did not understand divorce, I probably should have fell back,” Pinkett Smith admits in the clip, to which Fletcher jokingly replies, “You think?”

 But it wasn’t all laughs.
-The women recalls the moment Trey met Pinkett Smith for the first time and got emotional as they realized how far they’ve come as a unit.
+The women recall the moment Trey met Pinkett Smith for the first time and got emotional as they realized how far they’ve come as a unit.

 “So Trey comes home and I said, ‘How did you like Miss Jada?’
-He said, ‘I really liked her, mommy,’ ” Fletcher says.
+He said, ‘I really liked her, Mommy,’ ” Fletcher says.
 When Pinkett Smith whispers, “Oh my God” in response and starts to cry, Fletcher reaches out and begins to tear up before saying, “Thank you for loving my baby.”

 The actress previously opened up about the decision to have Fletcher appear on the first episode of the show, which also serves as the Mother’s Day episode.